wingos80/thesis_notes/Master_notes.md

 			6. Conclusion
 		4. **Objective**: motivations for reinforcement learning to flight control, culminate in the research objective and questions.
 E.g. This is worthwhile to pursue partly because of pure unadulterated technological enthusiasm, who doesn't want an airplane that learns to fly on it's own.
 But there are also serious practical benefits to this...
 		5. **Backgrounds**: what is reinforcement learning, what algorithm to choose!?
 How does it work with flight control?
 Mention what automatic flight control is (the autopilot, pilot sets altitude, climb rate, pitch angle...
 And the autopilot automatically steers the aircraft to flow that commands, aka the "reference signal")
-		6. **Methods**: present IDHP, describe the algo more (actor, critic, model), describe the novelty: trying to experiment with eligibility traces and multi-step updates (learn faster = recover from faults better?)
+		6. **Methods 1**: present IDHP, describe the algo more (actor, critic, model), describe the novelty: trying to experiment with eligibility traces and multi-step updates (learn faster = recover from faults better?)
-		7. **Experiments**: 90 seconds flight with some warm up and then executing a flight maneuvre, think of this as giving some student pilot 1 minute of time with an airplane and then telling them to start flying some maneuvers, luckily for the student this maneuver will be pretty simple. (total flight time was kept simple to keep data generation times down).
-What the student pilot doesn't know is that suddenly during the maneuvre, I am going to mess with the airplane, and the student has to adapt to that tom foolery. (cg shift fault has the cg of aircraft moved towards nose by 0.5)
+		7. **Methods 2**: 90 seconds flight with some warm up and then executing a flight maneuver, think of this as giving some student pilot 1 minute of time with an airplane and then telling them to start flying some maneuvers, luckily for the student this maneuver will be pretty simple. (total flight time was kept simple to keep data generation times down).
+What the student pilot doesn't know is that suddenly during the maneuver, I am going to mess with the airplane, and the student has to adapt to that tom foolery. (cg shift fault has the cg of aircraft moved towards nose by 0.5)
 		8. **Results**: using t test and a test to see if my proposals improved the algorithm, and by "how much" each one improved it by.
 Then show that MIDHP(lambda) is the best!
+			1. Maybe take snapshots of the time traces and talk about those results?
+Figure if i should do this?
+How it could be best done?
+What snapshots to show??
 		9. **Conclusion**: relate to my first story of the various crashes, relate to the research objective and questions, then say thanks.
 	-
 - look at the hk voter registration form 25th